-NYLL §162(1) requires that all employees working in, or in connection with, a factory must be given at least a sixty-minute noon day meal.
-NYLL §162(2) requires that all other employees who work in excess of six hours must be given at least a thirty-minute noon day meal break.
+NYLL §162(1) requires that all employees working in, or in connection with, a factory must be given at least a 60 minute noon day meal break.

 The “noon day meal” is recognized as one that is taken during the period extending from 11:00 a.m. to 2:00 p.m., meaning that the hours of employment must extend through the noon day meal period.

-NYLL §162(4) requires that all factory workers who work for more than six hours between the hours of 1:00 p.m. and 6:00 a.m. must be given a sixty-minute meal break and all other workers who work for more than six hours between the hours of 1:00 p.m. and 6:00 a.m. must be given a forty-five minute meal break.
+NYLL §162(4) requires that all factory workers who work for more than six hours between the hours of 1:00 p.m. and 6:00 a.m. must be given a 60 minute meal break and all other workers who work for more than six hours between the hours of 1:00 p.m. and 6:00 a.m. must be given a 45 minute meal break.

-If you are being denied meal breaks to which you are entitled under the law, contact a New York employment attorney to help enforce your rights.
+Hopefully, this article has clarified the structure of New York lunch break laws.
+If you are being denied lunch breaks in NYC to which you are entitled under the law, contact a New York employment attorney to help enforce your rights.

 The Law Firm of Yuriy Moshes provides white glove service to all of our clients, and we may be able to help you resolve any issues that arise with your employer.
 Contact us for a free and confidential consultation.
 You have nothing to lose.